Preface

 without whys or wherefores – because it lives for itself.”

 I read this passage several years ago in Matthew Fox’s book about Meister Eckhart.
-But I think that it is only now that I am engaged in this present work that I am beginning to understand that doing the will of God is different from being a part of the will of God.
+I think that it is only now that I am engaged in this present work that I am beginning to understand that doing the will of God is different from being a part of the will of God.
+All ‘why’s’ and all ‘wherefores’ must be left behind.

-It is so easy and common to allow our ego to make the distinction between these two verbs – one is active, the other is passive.
-Only now is the Roman Catholic Church coming to the realization, that when it set out to do the will of God (as they determined it) when the Church first encountered the indigenous tribes then living in the New World, that they had done a terrible thing that could not possibly be in line with the will of God.
-This was the same determination that the Church made as it sent out its missionaries, often with a bible in one hand and a gun in the other, to convert the peoples of the Far East whose spiritual relationship with our Creator Being in some cases pre-dated its own.
-What the Church did in an active and cruel way in both North and South America was a crime against humanity.
+It is easy to allow our ego to blind our eyes concerning the troubled history of fundamental religions.
+Only now is the Roman Catholic Church, for example, coming to the realization that when it set out to do the will of God (as they determined it), they committed crimes against the humanity of the indigenous tribes of both North and South America that could not possibly be in line with the will of God.
+This was the same determination that the Church made when it sent its missionaries with a bible in one hand and a gun in the other, to convert the peoples of the Far East whose spiritual relationship with their Creator Being in some cases pre-dated our own.
+What the Church did in an active and external way in its relations with the indigenous people of the New World remains a stain that dishonors the pristine message of Jesus of Nazareth.
 Eckhart’s statement that “life is lived for its own sake and emanates from its own source” was prophetic.
 Doing things “for an external reason” in the belief that it’s being done in conformity with the will of God, does indeed result in “things not being well with you”.

 - - - - - - - - - - - - - - - - - - - - - - - - - - - - -

 How do you go forward with your gifts when every door you knock on is hung with the sign: No Entry?
-How do you leave with your gifts when every door available to you is marked: No Exit?
-I am forced against common sense and reason itself to believe that beyond this dark impasse some other thing lies in wait that I know nothing about.
+How do you leave with your gifts when every door available to is marked: No Exit?
+I am forced against common sense and reason to believe that beyond this dark impasse some mystical way of going forward exists that I know nothing about.

-Among the many apocryphal stories told about St. Teresa of Avila, the one about shaking her fist at god, strikes me as probably true, because it’s consistent with her personal and loving relationship with God as she related in her writings.
+Among the many apocryphal stories told about St. Teresa of Avila, the one about shaking her fist at God, strikes me as probably true, because it’s consistent with her personal and loving relationship with God as she relates in her writings.
 There are many versions of this alleged incident.
 One of the stories goes like this:

 On her many journeys between her foundations, St. Teresa sometimes rode on the back of a donkey along the muddy by-roads of Spain.
 On one of those trips to Burgos, she and her party encountered a violent thunderstorm.
 Suddenly, there was a burst of thunder accompanied by a gust of wind and heavy rain.
 Her donkey bolted and sent her flying into a muddy pool of water.
 She allegedly looked up into the stormy sky and shook her fist at God, and shouted, “If this is how you treat your friends, I wouldn’t want to be one of your enemies!”